-Beginning FY 2018, persons who report coverage under Indian Health Service (IHS) will be identified in the constructed variables IHSrr, IHSATrr, and IHSmmyy (where rr indicates the combination of Rounds 31, 42, or 53, or end of calendar year, 18; mm indicates the month; and yy indicates the year).
+Beginning FY 2018, persons who report coverage under Indian Health Service (IHS) will be identified in the constructed variables IHSrr, IHSATrr, and IHSmmyy.
+Persons reporting only IHS coverage will not be considered covered for the summary insurance measures PUBmmyyX, PUByyX, INSmmyyX, INSCOVyy, and INSURCyy.
 Persons who report coverage under Veteran's Administration (VA) can be identified in this file in the constructed variables VAPROGrr, VAPRATrr, VAEVyy, as well as the monthly variables VAPRmmyy.

-Lastly, respondents were no longer asked about state-specific program participation in non-comprehensive coverage, so variables related to this type of coverage were no longer constructed (STAPR31, STAPR42, STAPR53, STAPRyy, STPRAT31, STPRAT42, STPRAT53, and STPRATyy, STAmmyy).
+Lastly, respondents were no longer asked about state-specific program participation in non-comprehensive coverage, so variables related to this type of coverage were no longer constructed (STAPRrr, STPRATrr, and , STAmmyy).

-2.5.9.1 Monthly Health Insurance Indicators (TRIJAyyX-INSDEyyX)
+2.5.9.1 Monthly Health Insurance Indicators (TRIJAYyX-INSDEyyX)

-Constructed and edited variables are provided that indicate any coverage in each month of 2018 for the sources of health insurance coverage collected during the MEPS interviews (Panel 22 Rounds 3 through 5 and Panel 23 Rounds 1 through 3).
+Constructed and edited variables are provided that indicate any coverage in each month of 2019 for the sources of health insurance coverage collected during the MEPS interviews (Panel 23 Rounds 3 through 5 and Panel 24 Rounds 1 through 3).
 In Rounds 2, 3, 4, and 5, insurance that was in effect at the previous round's interview date was reviewed with the respondent.
 Most of the insurance variables have been logically edited to address issues that arose during such reviews in Rounds 2, 3, 4, and 5.
 One edit to the private insurance variables corrects for a problem concerning covered benefits that occurred when respondents reported a change in any of their private health insurance plan names.
 Additional edits address issues of missing data on the time period of coverage for both public and private coverage that was either reviewed or initially reported in a given round.
 Additional edits, described below, were performed on the Medicare and Medicaid or State Children's Health Insurance Program (SCHIP) variables to assign persons to coverage from these sources.
 Observations that contain edits assigning persons to Medicare or Medicaid/SCHIP coverage can be identified by comparing the edited and unedited versions of the Medicare and Medicaid/SCHIP variables.
 Starting October 1, 2001, persons 65 years and older have been able to retain TRICARE coverage in addition to Medicare.
-Therefore, unlike in earlier MEPS public use files, persons 65 years and older do not have their reported TRICARE coverage (TRIJAyyX - TRIDEyyX) overturned.
+Therefore, unlike in earlier MEPS public use files, persons 65 years and older do not have their reported TRICARE coverage (TRIJAYyX - TRIDEyyX) overturned.
 TRICARE acts as a supplemental insurance for Medicare, similar to Medigap insurance.

 Public sources include Medicare, TRICARE/CHAMPVA, Medicaid, SCHIP, and other public hospital/physician coverage.
+IHS is not included as a public source of coverage.